Protein to DNA converter

 Reverse translation is essential for gene synthesis, codon optimization for heterologous expression, designing primers for molecular cloning, and protein engineering applications where you need to work backward from a known protein sequence.

 The genetic code uses 64 three-nucleotide codons to specify only 20 standard amino acids plus start and stop signals.
-This creates redundancy—most amino acids have multiple codons that encode them.
+This creates a redundancy, where multiple codons encode a single amino acid.

 Only methionine (M) and tryptophan (W) have single codons (ATG and TGG), while leucine, serine, and arginine each have six different codon options.
 The variation typically occurs in the third "wobble" position of the codon.